Back Pain

 Managing at home

 If your pain is severe, bed rest may be needed for one day only.
-While lying in bed, the most comfortable position may be to lie on your side with a pillow between your bent knees.
-You can also lie on your back with a pillow below your knees and behind your neck/head.
+When in bed, you may be most comfortable on your side with a pillow between your bent knees.
+You can also lie on your back with a pillow under your knees and a small pillow to support your head and neck.

 You can apply heat to the painful area of your back for 10 minutes at a time, as needed.
-Be careful not to burn yourself.
+Be careful not to burn your skin.

 A physician may provide you with a prescription or recommend that you take over-the-counter pain medication.
 Please take all of your medications as directed.

 You should continue doing light exercises and activities, such as walking, while you recover.
-Do not perform exercises that involve bending and/or twisting your back.
-If an activity makes your back pain feel worse, do not continue.
+Do not do exercises that involve bending or twisting your back.
+If an activity makes back pain worse, do not continue.

 When to return to the ED